Home » Blog » Destinations » A Step-by-Step Guide: How to Plan a Trip to Thailand (in 2024)

 Step 1: Know The Best Time To Visit Thailand

 The climate actually varies between the north and the south of Thailand.
 It also varies between the eastern and western coasts.
-The winter months of November, December and January are great on the west coast around Phuket, especially if you come to Thailand for diving and snorkelling, as conditions are favourable then.
+The winter months of November, December and January are great on the west coast around Phuket, especially if you come to Thailand for diving and snorkeling, as conditions are favorable then.

 On the east coast, around Koh Samui, Koh Tao and Koh Phangan, the weather is good for most of the year.
 The lowest rainfall here is in February and March, and the highest occurs in October and November.